 The University of Texas at Tyler's bachelor of business administration degree in finance equips graduates with an effective framework for making complex decisions in a rapidly changing financial landscape.
 It is ideal preparation for a career in various sectors of financial services such as banking, portfolio management, corporate finance and financial planning.

-- Learn with professors who bring their strong business backgrounds to classroom learning and who are dedicated to mentoring students and graduates.
+- Learn with professors who bring their strong business backgrounds to the classroom and who are dedicated to mentoring students and graduates.

 - Receive an excellent foundation to go on for a master of business administration degree.

-Graduates of the UT Tyler finance degree program are employed at Brookshire Grocery Co., Austin Bank, Texas Bank and Trust, Southside Bank, Bridge Wealth Management and Feliciano Financial Group.
+Graduates of the UT Tyler finance degree program are employed with organizations including Brookshire Grocery Co., Austin Bank, Texas Bank and Trust, Southside Bank, Bridge Wealth Management and Feliciano Financial Group.